 Automated External Defibrillators (AEDs) are available in many public areas and businesses.
 These devices help restart the heart by delivering a shock in a sudden cardiac arrest.
 First aid training will teach you how to perform CPR and use AED in case of emergency.

 These first aid tips do not substitute calling Triple Zero or seeking professional help.
 Still, it is good to have these skills to help you overcome a medical crisis.
 The best way to prepare for emergencies is to get a formal First Aid course.

 Learn First Aid with A Trusted RTO

 Our team at First Aid Courses Perth offers a wide range of first aid courses such as Provide First Aid, Child Care, Basic Life Support, and CPR.
 We also offer blended online courses.
-To enroll in a class, call us at (add number) or register online.
+To enrol in a class, call us or register online.